oracle-devrel/cd3-automation-toolkit/cd3_automation_toolkit/documentation/user_guide/learn_more/Tabs.md

 **Known Observed behaviours:**

 - It has been observed that the order of kubernetes labels change randomly during an export.
 In such situations a terraform plan detects it as a change to the kubernetes labels.

+## Buckets Tab

+This tab in cd3 excel sheet is used when you need to create Object storage buckets in the OCI tenancy.

+On choosing "Storage" in the SetUpOCI menu and "Add/Modify/Delete Buckets" submenu will allow to create buckets in OCI Tenancy.

+On completion of execution, you will be able to find the output terraform file generated at :

+-→  \<outdir>/\<region>/\<prefix>_buckets.auto.tfvars under appropriate \<region> directory.

+Once terraform apply is done, you can view the resources under Object Storage -> Buckets in OCI console.

+On re-running the option to create Buckets you will find the previously existing files being backed up under directory:

+\<outdir>/\<region>/backup_buckets/\<Date>-\<Month>-\<Time>.

+> **_NOTE:_**  Currently the creation of buckets with indefinite retention rule is not supported, only export is supported.

+**CD3 Tab specifications:**

+1. The Region, Compartment Name and Bucket Name fields are mandatory.
+2. **Storage Tier:** Once created, this cannot be modified unless you delete and re-create the bucket.
+3. **Object Versioning:** Once enabled, this can only be suspended and cannot be disabled while modifying.
+4. **Retention Rule:** To enable retention rule:

+     4.1.   &nbsp; The versioning should be disabled.

+     4.2.   &nbsp; Specify the value in the format *RuleName::TimeAmount::TimeUnit::Retention Rule Lock Enabled*.Multiple rules are seperated by &nbsp; &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;newline in the same cell(\n is not supported).

+     4.3.   &nbsp; Retention Rule Lock Enabled: The time format of the lock should be as per RFC standards.
+Ex: YYYY-MM-DDThh:mm:ssZ  (provide &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;the value only if you want to  have the time rule locked enabled).

+     4.4.   &nbsp; TimeAmount: It should be number of Days/Years.
+Maximun value is 500.

+     4.5.   &nbsp; TimeUnit: It should be either in DAYS and YEARS.

+5.  **Replication Policy:**  To enable replication policy:

+     5.1.   &nbsp; The destination bucket should be already created in the tenancy and cannot have versioning enabled.

+     5.2.   &nbsp; The destination bucket cannot have retention rules.

+     5.3.   &nbsp; The format should be *PolicyName::DestinationRegion::DestinationBucketName*.

+6.  **Lifecycle Policy Name:**  Name of the lifecycle policy.
+Multiple rules can be mentioned in new rows keeping all other details same.

+7.  **Lifecycle Target and Action:**  For Multipart-uploads,  Object filters are not required and Rule Period can only be in Days.

+    > **_NOTE:_**  If you have Auto-tiering mode set to Enabled, you cannot create a object lifecycle policy rule with the action set as Infrequent Access.

+8. **Lifecycle Rule Period:** Its a combination of TimeAmount (It should be number of Days/Years) and TimeUnit (It should be either in DAYS and YEARS).
+The format should be                      *TimeAmount::TimeUnit*

+9. **Lifecyle Exclusion Patterns/Lifecycle Inclusion Patterns/Lifecycle Inclusion Prefixes:** Add the object name filter patterns here.